 Empowering young Palestinian women in peace negotiations

-This 6-month project of the Ramallah-based Palestinian Centre for Peace and Democracy (PCPD) aims to empower young women to meaningfully participate in peace negotiations and reconciliation talks.
-The project is carried out in partnership with GPPAC and with the financial support of the WPHF Rapid Response Window on Women’s Participation in Peace Processes.
-Activities include gathering data for evidence-based policy engagement with decision-makers, providing training to young women, and launching media initiatives to create positive public awareness of women’s engagement in peace negotiations and processes.
+This 6-month project, running from July 2022 to January 2023 of the Ramallah-based Palestinian Centre for Peace and Democracy (PCPD), aimed to empower young women to meaningfully participate in peace negotiations and reconciliation talks.
+The project was carried out in partnership with GPPAC and with the financial support of the WPHF Rapid Response Window on Women's Participation in Peace Processes.
+Activities included gathering data for evidence-based policy engagement with decision-makers, providing training to young women, and launching media initiatives to create positive public awareness of women's engagement in peace negotiations and processes.

 Women play an irreplaceable role in building sustainable peace as they often are the first responders to a conflict and bring with them their local knowledge on how to find peaceful solutions.
-But women’s crucial contributions remain invisible and they continue to be drastically underrepresented in formal peacebuilding processes around the world.
+However, women's crucial contributions remain invisible and continue to be drastically underrepresented in formal peacebuilding processes worldwide.

 Building on the foundations of UNSCR 1325